Anchorage 4th of July Events

 Take lunch at a trendy museum restaurant before perusing 10,000 years of Alaska history at the Anchorage Museum.
 Embark on a city tour and enjoy scenery, history and learn more about all that Anchorage has to offer.

-July 3rd, the Eagle River Lions Club hosts the community-wide Independence Day celebration.
+The Eagle River Lions Club traditionally hosts the community-wide Independence Day celebration on July 3rd.
 Located at Mile 1.5 of Eagle River Road, Lions Park is the scene for thousands to enjoy community entertainment, sky divers, games, and concessions.
-The gate opens at 6:30 p.m., the main stage program starts at 8 p.m., and festivities culminate with a terrific fireworks display at midnight.
+The fun starts at 6 p.m., and festivities culminate with a terrific fireworks display at midnight.
 Crowds bring blankets and picnic baskets and come to enjoy the event under the midnight sun!

 Day 2: Go Fourth and Celebrate